 Beginning in 2018, all Members will be assigned a Review Year, which will initially be based on if and when they have been randomly selected since 2004.
 This Review Year will dictate when each Member’s PORTfolio is due to be submitted.
-Once the Member’s PORTfolio has been reviewed by the CRTO, the Member will be assigned their new Review Year.
+Once the Member’s PORTfolio has been submitted and assessed by the CRTO, the Member will be assigned their next Review Year.

 You can access the new PORTfolio is the same place as before – in the Member Login portion of the CRTO website under Professional Development.
 Once you login, you will see that the PORTfolio has been redesigned, but it still consists of the same 3 sections (Self-Assessment, Learning Log & Learning Goal).
 If you want to view your past PORTfolios, simply go to the Archives tab on the right-hand side.
 Please note that this link to the old PORTfolio platform will only be available until December 2018, so be sure to download (to print or PDF) any information you want to keep for your own records.

 To successfully submit your PORTfolio, you will need to complete all 3 steps, which are:

 - Step 1 – Complete your Self-Assessment.
 This will result in the creation of potential Learning Goal(s) for you to pursue over the next five (5) years.

 - Step 2 – Review the Learning Goal(s) created by your Self-Assessment and select one (1) goal to be reviewed by an RT Peer Assessor.
 If you don’t wish to use any of the Learning Goals transferred from your Self-Assessment, you can create one of your own.